 By significantly reducing the fuels in our forests, we can reduce wildfire risk and restore healthy forest conditions.

-Through My Sierra Woods, qualified landowners are eligible for financial assistance for fuels reduction practices through the Forest Biomass Transportation Incentive (FBTI) or Community Assistance Program (CAP), in addition to other public cost-share programs.
+Through My Sierra Woods, qualified landowners are eligible for financial assistance for fuels reduction practices through the Forest Biomass Transportation Incentive (FBTI) in addition to other public cost-share programs.

 In the wake of the massive forest fires across California over the last five years, My Sierra Woods has dedicated funding to help reforest private forest lands that were affected.